A Gibberlings Three Mod

 You can fight Bodhi in chapters 3 and 6; in chapter 3 (again, following Tactics) she'll pull her punches, slightly more so in the toned-down version than the hardcore one.

 Party's items are taken from them in SpellholdThis component does essentially what it says: when the party are captured in chapter 4, their equipment is taken from them and they have to survive the maze beneath Spellhold without it.
-(They have an opportunity to reclaim it before the final battle of chapter 4).
 A small amount of nonmagical equipment is available relatively quickly in the Asylum.
 Players (even solo players) might want to note that Imoen does carry the Enchanted Weapon spell.

 This component is rather similar to a component of the "Big Picture" mod, but it's coded rather differently: most importantly, it creates a dynamic list of all the items in the game, which should prevent the "missing-item" bugs that caused some problems with the Big Picture component.
 It's compatible with the Big Picture version in the following sense: if you install the SCS II version after the BP version, SCS II dynamic-item-generation will be added to the BP version but that version will otherwise be left alone.
 Don't install the BP version after the SCS II version, though.